redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 ### install

-* Appends a `DataMigration` model to `schema.prisma` for tracking which data migrations have already one. * Creates a DB migration using `yarn rw db save 'create data migrations`.
+* Appends a `DataMigration` model to `schema.prisma` for tracking which data migrations have already run.
+* Creates a DB migration using `yarn rw db save 'create data migrations`.
 * Creates `api/prisma/dataMigrations` directory to contain data migration scripts

 ```terminal